National Landcare Program

-The remaining project has a sustainable agriculture focus with the one year Landscape Legacies capturing and sharing stories of successful soil rehabilitation and will be followed by the three-year Building Pastoral Sustainability program, which is designed to build on the capacity and resilience of pastoral businesses in the SA Arid Lands to adapt to future climate and market variability.
+Feral animal control and removal of invasive weed species to improve conservation outcomes for threatened plant and animal species were a significant component of Bounceback and Beyond and Coongie Wetland Wonders, which were each five year projects.
+Landscape Legacies shared stories of successful soil rehabilitation and the three-year Building Pastoral Sustainability program, built on the capacity and resilience of pastoral businesses in the SA Arid Lands to adapt to future climate and market variability.